linda-lai/linda-lai.github.io/README.md

 ### Wireframes
 After testing design layouts and comparing colours, types and assets in Figma, I mocked up some ideas for potential layouts that became the basis for my wireframes.
 I chose a single page design as I wanted users to alternate between predominately black and white designs, and create a smooth transition from section to section.

 Working in Figma and Adobe Illustrator, I created a series of simple svgs to support my portfolio and aligned them to the concepts of each section as closely to my wireframes as possible.
-I tried to create an non-symmetrical design that would adapt well responsively that played around with alignment, and could be more readily adapted to CSS grid.
+I tried to create a non-symmetrical design that would adapt well responsively that played around with alignment and could be more readily adapted to CSS grid.

 ![figma-wireframes](assets/img/figma-wireframes.png)